Thursday, February 4, 2010

 8. Pledge to make one's will align with the Spirit's will -- and then Repeat!

-AND even more for my convenience, I now keep track of my work for "Sharing A Story" (or Theme Conversation, or Time with the Children) from 2014 onwards -- Ian
+AND "Sharing A Story" (or Theme Conversation, or Time with the Children) from 2014 onwards -- Ian

 January 5, 2014 -- moving